open-navigation/opennav_robotics_workload_benchmark/README.md

 ## Results and Comparison

 Full result analysis charts and plots can be found in [opennav_benchmark_analysis/output](opennav_benchmark_analysis/output) for each platform.
 The analysis scripts can be run to generate the plots and metrics from the logs in `opennav_benchmark_logs`.
-A deeper analysis of these results can found on Open Navigation's blog.
+A deeper analysis of these results can found on Open Navigation's blog and [the technical report](docs/Robotics%20Workload%20Platform%20Benchmarking%20Results.pdf).
 A tl;dr summary of key points is provided below.

 <p align="center">
   <img src="opennav_benchmark_analysis/output/max_power/comparison/platform_balance_radar.png" alt="Max Power Radar Diagram" width="600"/>